Mr-Un1k0d3r/CatMyPhish/README.md

 ```

 # Warning
 the Symantec categorization search is slow to avoid captcha.
+Using proxychains and Tor is a good workaround.

 # TODO
-Categorization check against other vendors.
+- Categorization check against other vendors.
-Populate the blacklisted categories
+- Populate the blacklisted categories

 # Credit
 Mr.Un1k0d3r RingZer0 Team